 Because these are fresh rather than frozen, they do need to be consumed shortly after purchasing.

 I think these fall under the “pre-chopped vegetables” category because they are essentially scrambled eggs with vegetables in them.
 This is something I make at home pretty frequently, so purchasing the Mann’s Nourish Bowls simply saves me the time of washing and prepping the fresh vegetables.
+A convenience breakfast that is still packed with amazing and healthy ingredients.

 Frozen whole grains